zspencer/www.zeespencer.com/_posts/2011-09-01-three-reasons-for-testers-not-to-learn-to-code.md

 Michael Bolton wrote an exceptional article listing [three reasons for software testers to learn to write code](http://www.google.com/url?q=http%3A%2F%2Fwww.developsense.com%2Fblog%2F2011%2F09%2Fat-least-three-good-reasons-for-testers-to-learn-to-program%2F&sa=D&sntz=1&usg=AFQjCNHXDMFi5sz7HvSmAi40Munf2ClJcg).
-Here's three reasons why a tester *shouldn't* a tester learn to code.
+Here's three reasons why a tester *shouldn't* learn to code.

 On one hand, this is incredibly important.
 After all, learning as much as we can about as many things as we can is a powerful career move.